apexskier/opctl/README.md

 websocket connection is gone.
 Long term disk event storage is gone.
 Any internal state doesn't need to be written to disk.

+Now, someone on my local network can't read any file from my computer opctl has access to over the HTTP api.

+### credentials

+Credentials for git and docker use standard credential helper mechanisms, allowing for graceful re-authentication and more standardized methods of storage.

 ### line count

 This project is _huge_ and can be difficult to work in.
 This ~removes checked-in